 In this blog post, we’ll explore how organizations can protect employees driving in snow and inclement weather.

-Winter is upon us, bringing with it unpredictable weather and hazardous road conditions that increase the risk of accidents, property damage, injuries, and fatalities.
+Winter is bringing with it unpredictable weather and hazardous road conditions that increase the risk of accidents, property damage, injuries, and fatalities.
 While organizations often meticulously prepare their facilities for winter weather, winter driving safety is commonly an afterthought.
 And yet, driving is one of the highest-risk activities that an employee can undertake.
-Snowy and icy conditions account for nearly 40 percent of weather-related vehicle crashes annually, injuring more than 100,000 people in the U.S. each year.
+Snowy and icy conditions account for nearly 40% of weather-related vehicle crashes annually, injuring more than 100,000 people in the U.S. each year.

 Employers have a duty of care to ensure employees are safe when driving for business, and treacherous winter road conditions call for a heightened duty of care.
 Even though fewer employees are commuting this winter due to the rise of remote work amid COVID-19, mobile, field-based employees and essential workers must still travel the roads for work.
 And while winter road conditions may be unavoidable, every employer can take certain precautions to minimize the risks and promote safe winter driving.

 This blog post will explore how organizations can protect employees driving in snow and inclement weather.
 By proactively preparing your people and their vehicles for winter road conditions—as well as implementing a safe winter driving policy—you can keep employees safer when navigating wintry weather.

 Driving on ice and in snowy conditions can be challenging for even the most experienced drivers, but those aren’t the only winter road hazards that can threaten employee safety.
 Snow, sleet, ice, rain, and plummeting temperatures all have a broad and significant impact on winter driving safety.

 From car accidents to being stranded in the cold, winter weather amplifies the chances of something going wrong on the road.